colinmorris/char-rbm/README.md

 # Requirements

-scikit-learn and its dependencies (numpy, scipy).
+scikit-learn and its dependencies (numpy, scipy). bokeh for some optional visualizations
 Probably some other stuff that I've forgotten.